booellean/FileSystem/README.md

 "Open/Closed Principle: Most classes are not designed with easy extensibility in mind Heavy use of conditional logic rather than polymorphism Interface Segregation Principle: Interfaces are not really leveraged to segment APIs.
 What I mean by that is There is little use of interfaces to define the outward public APIs for the classes.
 The classes expose their implementation details directly rather than behind interfaces."

-The class `FileSystemCommand` has been renamed to `InputListener` and is the only class that still lives in `Program.cs`.
-All other classes have been separated into folders based on their logic. `FileSystem.cs` is the only class that still lives in the root directory.
+The class `FileSystemCommand` has been renamed to `InputListener` and is the only class that still lives in `/FileSystemApp/Program.cs`.
+All other classes have been separated into folders based on their logic. `/FileSystemApp/FileSystem.cs` is the only class that still lives in the root directory.

 `InputListener` has had all it's logic (originally switch statements) separated into the Command design.
-These Commands are found in `/commands`.
+These Commands are found in `/FileSystemApp/commands`.
 The Reciever for these commands is the `FileSystem` class.

-Interfaces have been created for this application found in the `/interfaces` folder, however, please note that interfaces in C# work a bit different than Java, especially when abstract classes are in use.
-Because of this, some logic in the `/models/Node` file that would be in an interface in Java remains in the abstract class due to implementation.
+Interfaces have been created for this application found in the `/FileSystemApp/interfaces` folder, however, please note that interfaces in C# work a bit different than Java, especially when abstract classes are in use.
+Because of this, some logic in the `/FileSystemApp/models/Node` file that would be in an interface in Java remains in the abstract class due to implementation.
 A major interface that was added is `IUnique`, which defines that classes will hold unique properties `Name` and `Id`.

 The `Node`, `File`, and `Directory` classes have had major overhauls to reduce the amount of conditional logic found in `FileSystem` and `FakeDiskAdapter` (Reminder, `File` and `Directory` class extend the abstract class `Node`).
 The `Node` class now has abstract methods in place for all Directory methods, and the `File` class will throw a `NotImplementedException` if it is called.
 This allows for more readable code with all necessary logic living within the class itself rather than the `FileSystem` or other classes.